nick8325/remarkable-fs/README.rst

 window instead of typing its path.)

-You will be prompted for the reMarkable password, and afterwards your files will be available in the mount point.
+You will be prompted for the reMarkable password, and afterwards your files will be available in the directory you chose.
 Go wild!

-When you are finished, you can either unmount the directory or press ctrl-C to stop ``remarkable-fs``.
+When you are finished, you can stop ``remarkable-fs`` by pressing ctrl-C.

 Note that your reMarkable will be unresponsive for the time you have ``remarkable-fs`` running.
 It should start responding as soon as you close